She Loves Biscotti

 Instructions

-• In a large bowl, sift or whisk together the dry ingredients (flour, baking soda, and cinnamon).
+• In a large bowl, sift or whisk together the dry ingredients (flour, baking soda, cinnamon, and salt).

 • In a medium bowl, whisk eggs.

-• Add to flour mixture; stir with wooden spoon until well incorporated.
+• Create a well in the bowl with the flour mixture; slowly pour the liquid ingredients into the center and stir with a wooden spoon until well incorporated.

 • Brush the top of both loaves with the beaten egg.

-• Bake for approximately 25 minutes or until golden brown in colour and firm.
-Let cool slightly.
+• Bake for approximately 25 minutes or until golden brown in color and firm.
+Carefully transfer loaves to a cooling rack and allow them to cool slightly for about 10 minutes.

 Notes